storacha/specs/w3-retrieval.md

 1. Provided `range` references bytes outside of the total size of the blob.

 Invocation MUST succeed if none of the above is true.

+Successful execution of a `space/content/retrieve` invocation MUST result in the requested data being sent to the agent that issued the request.
+Replayed invocations MAY send the requested data, but it is not required.
+It is RECOMMENDED that `space/content/retrieve` invocations specify a [nonce](https://github.com/ucan-wg/spec/tree/v0.9.2#323-nonce) or a non-static [expiry](https://github.com/ucan-wg/spec/tree/v0.9.2#322-time-bounds) to ensure that data is always sent.